grooves/git_beginner/feedbacks/sinsoku.md

+#Sorry for written by English because japanese can't be encoded correctly.
 #At first, I feel it difficlut, but finally, I can control it well.
 Thank you For teaching.
 #I hope you'll teach advanced lesson for Git...